stanbar/stellot/README.md

 In fronted we could do simillar using e.g. Webpack DefinePlugin, but for simplicity I decided to not use any bundler.

-Now we are ready to publish our application.
+Now the application is ready to be published.
 Here, we have another decentralized solution called IPFS, where we can publish our webpage on P2P network, protecting our election system access point from many vector attacks, but this itself if topic for separate survey so we will end here.
 Here is